Artsdatabanken/clavis-keys/README.md

-# clavis-keys
+# Clavis keys
-A collection of keys in the Clavis format
+A collection of identification keys in the Clavis format.